Pomona-ITS/HPC-Tech-Tutorials/projects/HahnGrant/HPCSupportQuestions.md

 I am your main point of contact.
 If you can't find me and Slack/Email failed - Angelina Quevedo can help route you in the right direction.
 She is our Buisiness Manager and can help with a wide range of issues included but not limited to: HR, Payroll, Purchasing, Software Access, Org Chart...
 Also asking in #hpc-helpdesk Slack channel is visible to the majority of the ITS team.

-3) What if I have no CS experince or skills?
+3) What if I have no CS experience or skills?

 Not a problem.
 I will inundate you with information.
 You will be running the CS department in no time.